ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/Count Images in Folder.md

 weight: 1
 bookFlatSection: false
 bookToC: false
-title: "Count Images in Folder"
+title: "🐍 Count Images in Folder"
 summary: "This script counts the total number of JPEG and PNG images in a specified directory."
 ---